Ding515/deepdrr/CIS-development/README.md

 ### Use the new segmentation method to simulate X-Ray image

-The `use_nnunet` module contains the following utilities:
+The `use_nnunet` module contains the following utilities: (this module is not in the current directory. it is merged with DeepDRR package.)

 `.read_mask(dir, LabelType)`: Read an existing segmentation mask with the corresponding label format of `LabelType`.
 Assign corresponding material property according to this mask when performing projection.